trixi-framework/talk-2022-juliacon_toolchain/README.md

 ### Installing the required Julia packages
 To run the scripts in the [examples](examples/) directory and allow for fully reproducible results, we have used Julia's package manager to pin all packages to a fixed release.
-This ensures that you always have a Julia environment in which all the results presented were created.
+This makes it straightforward to reproduce the Julia environment in which all the results presented were created.

 If you have not done it yet, clone the repository where this code is stored:
 ```shell